harrywang7121/BinaryTestDataset/README.md

 Both use the same 50 base models as prop, randomly selected from each category in ShapeNet (https://shapenet.org/) to ensure a diverse range of shapes.
 The groups differ in their prompts: the first group uses eight consistent prompts across all models, whereas the second group has customized prompts tailored to each model’s specific shape. ticipants will evaluate the system's effectiveness by assessing each group's success or failure.

-Participants will evaluate the system's effectiveness by assessing each group's success or failure.
+Participants will evaluate the system's effectiveness by assessing each group's success or failure based on three Criteria.
-The evaluation time may vary, typically around 90 minutes, depending on the speed of judgment.
+The evaluation time may vary, typically around 120 minutes, depending on the speed of judgment.

 ## Instructions